EmmaXZhang/home-recipe-box/README.md

 # Home Recipes Box

+To view the website, click this link:<a href="https://home-recipe-box.onrender.com">Home Recipe Box</a>

 ## Description

 This project is a home recipes manager website hosted on GitHub Pages.
 It serves as a portfolio or showcase of my projects, skills, and experiences.
 The website is built using HTML, CSS, Boostrap, Node, Express, MongoDB, EJS and some JavaScript to enhance interactivity.